AmmukJolly/Geopandas_Overlay-Buffer-Analysis/README.md

 🚀 Overview
 The notebook introduces:

-How to load and explore shapefiles with GeoPandas
+- How to load and explore shapefiles with GeoPandas<br>

-Performing buffer operations to create zones around spatial features
+- Performing buffer operations to create zones around spatial features

-Conducting overlay analysis (intersection, union, difference) between vector layers
+- Conducting overlay analysis (intersection, union, difference) between vector layers

-Basic map visualization using Matplotlib
+- Basic map visualization using Matplotlib

 Developed using: